Lirt/velero-plugin-for-openstack/README.md

 ### Backup Methods

 Plugin supports multiple methods of creating a backup.
-Availability of those methods also depend on whether you are going to backup Cinder volume or Manila share.

 Cinder backup methods:
 - **Snapshot** - Create a snapshot using Cinder.